MARKSMEN ANNOUNCES DRILLING PROGRAM UPDATE | MarketScreener

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this news release.

-This news release may contain certain forward-looking information and statements, including without limitation, statements pertaining to timing and success of the recompletion and/or drilling of wells, and evaluating the feasibility of new development opportunities.
+This news release may contain certain forward-looking information and statements, including without limitation, statements pertaining to the drilling and testing of wells.
 All statements included herein, other than statements of historical fact, are forward-looking information and such information involves various risks and uncertainties.
 There can be no assurance that such information will prove to be accurate, and actual results and future events could differ materially from those anticipated in such information.
 A description of assumptions used to develop such forward-looking information and a description of risk factors that may cause actual results to differ materially from forward-looking information can be found in Marksmen’s disclosure documents on the SEDAR website at www.sedar.com.
 Marksmen does not undertake to update any forward-looking information except in accordance with applicable securities laws.